-Depending on which game you play, how fast you play that game, and how much you wager, the house will give you freebies, known as ‘comps’.
-What this means is that the house is merely using your own money, that you lost, to buy you that ‘free room/buffet/food/drink/whatever’.
-These comps, which are based on your play, are known as ‘earned’ comps.
+Depending on which game you play, how fast you play that game, and how much you wager, the player will earn comps based strictly on your ADT.

 Your earned comps are put into a bank, with the casino, for you to spend.
-So lets say you lose $100, the casino will place a percentage of your losses into the bank for you to spend.
+So lets say you lose $100, the casino will place a percentage of your losses into the ‘bank of comps’ for you to spend.

 For example, here is a pic of my bank of earned comp points before my last trip to Las Vegas.
 I had 5,669 points, which is the equivalent of $56.59 worth of comps that I could use to apply to the cost of room, meal, goods in the casino, etc. If I had spent $10.00, on lets say a sandwich, then the casino wold deduct 1000 points from my comp bank, resulting in a balance of 4,669.

 So to keep you around, they will issue a comp at their discretion, just to keep you from wandering to the competition or quitting entirely.
-These discretionary comps require a host who will ‘force’ a comp even though the bean counters said that I didn’t qualify for Caesars Las Vegas that holiday weekend.
-Check it out.
+These discretionary comps usually require a host or casino supervisor to be involved.

 Here is an email of my supervising host forcing a bean counter to comp me at Caesars Palace, which is a very expensive hotel.

 The casino will do everything in its’ power not to issue a discretionary comp.
 A discretionary comp is a form of gambling for the casino.
 Casinos, ironically, do not like to gamble.
-They want you to gamble, but they themselves do not want to gamble.
-They want to know that any comps they’ve issued, you’ve earned by ALREADY having lost the money.
-With a discretionary comp, you have not yet lost the money, and they are betting that by issuing you a comp, which you have not yet earned, you will pay back the comp in the form of a loss.
-You may or may not pay back the comp by continuing to gamble.
-So it’s a risk for the casino.
+They want to know that any comps they’ve issued, you’ve earned through their ADT calculation.
+With a discretionary comp, the casino is betting that you will pay back the comp by continuing with them in the future.
+It’s a risk for the casino.